Eugene-Myong/Let-Him-Cook/README.md

 No.

 But it's better.
-And that's pretty good.
+And that's pretty good!

 We definitely saw an improvement, specifically of 0.41 steps.
-This improvement is still pretty good though, given that most recipes contain between five to ten steps.
+Given that most recipes contain between five to ten steps, this improvement is quite alright.

 ## Fairness Analysis